kristoferjoseph/thataway/README.md

 Use the router to associate a data object with a url.
 When the url is navigated to either by using the `navigate` method or from using the browser's back button all registered listeners will be called with the stored data object with the url properties of `params` and `query` added in.

+## Test
+`npm run browser-tests`
+Thataway adds event listeners to the browser's window object so the tests need to run in the browser.
+Furthermore, we want to test that it works in a server render environment, hence the tiny express app. 👍